 Ready to start saving up for a house, but don’t know where to start?
 It can seem overwhelming, but thankfully, we have some tips to help get your pockets ready.

-Here are some home-buying habits to adopt now, especially if you hope to start looking once the home-buying season is in full swing come spring.
+Here are some home-buying habits to adopt now in order to get you better prepared.
 These behaviors are things you can do daily, weekly, monthly, or even just yearly.
-Taken together, they set you well on the path to homeownership with a minimum of pain and suffering.
+Taken together, they set you well on the path to homeownership.

 Daily: Ditch an Indulgence or Two